 - If you’re investing a lot in your editorial content, your homepage should have the provision to feature your latest editorial content on your website’s home page.

 - If your products & services are functional in nature, you need provision in your home page, category page and product page to show your products or service work.

 - If you’re a luxury brand and have invested heavily in your product visuals, the product page should have a big container to show the product images, which should take at least 50% above the fold space.
 And the zoom functionality should actually work like zoom, instead of just enlarging it a bit.

 I can go on and on with this list.
 The more ecommerce businesses I work with, the more I learn about the unique architectural requirements of each business.

 How you can bridge this gap?
 Well if you don’t have any prior experience in ecommerce, a good way to start would be to do your homework by analyzing the website architecture of your top 5 competitors.
 Notice how much inventory and categories they have, what kind of dropdowns they use, how many columns they have on their cateogry page.
 If you spend enough time on analyzing their architecture closely, you should be able to put two and two together and provide more intelligent design requirements to your designer / agency.
-And if that doesn’t work, consider finding someone who has the experience in designing UIs for Fashion Ecommerce sites.
+And if that doesn’t work, consider finding someone who has the experience in designing UIs for Fashion Ecommerce Marketing sites.

 Since 2004 Netgains has been building fashion e-commerce website & running effective fashion digital marketing campaigns for fast-growing as well as established fashion brands.
 Our expertise in fashion eCommerce ensures that your brand and products are delivered to your customers in a way that makes them buy.
 Get in touch today!